narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 > defaultContent() method selects either the first frame on the page, or the main document when a page contains iframes.

+###### XPATH   (following   &following-sibling::td[1])

+> following: This function will return the immediate element of the particular component.

+> Preceding: This function will return the preceding element of the particular element.

 ###### How to switch back from a Window to default in Selenium Webdriver
 ###### oops concepts